konantian/Craftsmanship-101/twelve-factors.md

 - The twelve-factor app’s processes are **disposable**, meaning they can be started or stopped at a moment’s notice.
 - Processes should strive to **minimize** startup time.
-- Processes shut down **gracefully** when they receive a SIGTERM signal from the process manager.
+- Processes shut down **gracefully** when they receive a **SIGTERM**(send termination signal to a process but allow the process to handle this signal on it's own way) signal from the process manager.
 - Processes should also be **robust** against sudden death, in the case of a failure in the underlying hardware.

 #### Dev/prod parity